 (8) Cognitive impairment and being easily overwhelmed

 I found in the darkest months of my illness that I couldn't do simple arithmetic (I'm a mathematician - this was really frightening!).
 Also, multi-tasking was essentially impossible: I might be able to wash up or have a conversation, but I couldn't do both.
 Even when I was strong enough to drive a car, I couldn't talk or listen to music while I drove.
 This cognitive impairment, or "brain fog", seems to be common, but thankfully mine was temporary.
-While I don't know why my brain fog disappeared, I hope it's of some comfort to those with CFS that these symptoms can be temporary.
+While I don't know why my brain fog disappeared, I hope it's of some comfort to those with ME/CFS that these symptoms can be temporary.

 (9) Discipline and sleep hygiene

-(10) Avoid social interaction
+(10) Discipline and social interaction

-and attention: you can't simply return to your pre-CFS life and expect to stay healthy for long.
-Understanding precisely what brought on CFS may not be straightforward, because there are many different causes, but analysing the underlying problems that led to the illness is an important step.
-Blood tests told me that at some point I must have had glandular fever (this is common to many people who've had CFS), but my CFS was most likely triggered by a combination of severe lack of sleep over a long period, significant stress at work through the summer of 2014, and probably a long-term dietary problem.
+and attention: you can't simply return to your pre-ME/CFS life and expect to stay healthy for long.
+Understanding precisely what triggered the illness in the first place may not be straightforward, because there are many different causes, but analysing the underlying problems that led to the illness is an important step.
+Blood tests told me that at some point I must have had glandular fever (this is common to many people who've had ME/CFS), but my ME/CFS was most likely triggered by a combination of severe lack of sleep over a long period, significant stress at work through the summer of 2014, and probably a long-term dietary problem.
 The desire to blame external factors is very strong indeed, so a bit of self-awareness at this stage is essential!